codefenix-ConChaos/WxCenter/README.md

     At this point, WxCenter is ready to show US forecast data.

- 3. To enable international forecasts (i.e. non-US locations), go to
-    <OpenWeatherMap.org> and obtain a free (or paid) API key.
-At the time of
-    this writing, a free key allows 1,000 API calls for 7-day forecasts.
+ 3. To enable international forecasts (i.e. non-US locations), go to [OpenWeatherMap.org](http://OpenWeatherMap.org) and obtain a free (or paid) API key.
+At the time of this writing, a free key allows 1,000 API calls per day for 7-day forecasts.
     Once you have your key, edit the wxcenter.ini file and set the owmApiKey value accordingly.
 Example (fake key used):

     `owmApiKey = xx12x345678x90123456xx7x8xx901xx`

- 4. OPTIONAL: To enable viewing regional weather maps in SIXEL, install [sixelgallery.js](https://github.com/codefenix-ConChaos/SixelGallery).
+ 5. OPTIONAL: To enable viewing regional weather maps in SIXEL, install [sixelgallery.js](https://github.com/codefenix-ConChaos/SixelGallery).
     Once it's installed, make sure to set the pathToSixelViewer in the wxcenter.ini file so it correctly points to the path where it's